 After designing the studies we presented this to the Paediatric Development Committee (PDCO) at EMA who mostly agreed with the proposals.
 Some further negotiation was required to deliver an acceptable and achievable outcome within the required timescale, but a successful agreement was reached on a plan that will provide data of use to patients and the potential of achieving the exclusivity extension.

 Once this had been achieved we turned to the second indication, requesting this to be removed from the PIP, developing a comprehensive data set on prevalence, real world evidence and medicines utilisation.
 We additionally presented recruitment statistics from recent paediatric studies in this indication, demonstrating prolonged and inadequate recruitment before ultimate termination of futile studies.
 PDCO were resistant to the removal of these studies however, raising several concerns.
-We discussed these with PDCO, presenting our views on risk, benefit and potential ethical challenges of exposing children to an investigational medicine, when there was a very low chance of generating meaningful data or benefit.
+We discussed these with PDCO, leading the oral explanation and presenting our views on risk, benefit and potential ethical challenges of exposing children to an investigational medicine, when there was a very low chance of generating meaningful data or benefit.
 After some negotiation, PDCO agreed to remove this indication from the PIP, benefiting patients and the company in removing futile studies based on clarifying and presenting the risks involved.

 Please contact us for a discussion of how we can help rational development planning and their regulatory negotiations and agreements.